 Under the terms of ARM loans that currently use LIBOR indices, we will be required to designate an alternative index for the determination of interest rates on such ARM loans in the event that LIBOR is no longer available or, in our determination, is no longer widely accepted or has been replaced as the index for similar financial instruments (regardless of whether the index continues to be posted electronically or available).
 In the event of any such designation, we may also be required to designate an alternative method for index determination which alternative method may include, without limitation, adjusting the index by an adjustment factor.
 We can provide no assurance that any such alternative index or method will yield the same or similar economic results over the lives of the related ARM loans.
 In addition, although our designation of any alternative index or method will take into account various factors, including then-prevailing industry practices, there can be no assurance that broadly-accepted industry practices will develop, and it is uncertain what effect any divergent industry practices will have on the value of and return on the related certificates.
-Furthermore, we cannot predict the outcome of any judicial challenge by mortgagors of the designation of an alternative index for the determination of interest rates on ARM loans or the impact of any adverse outcome on the yields for the related certificates.
-These developments could have a material impact on us, adjustable-rate mortgage borrowers and investors in certificates backed by ARM loans currently using LIBOR indices.
+Furthermore, we cannot predict the outcome of any judicial challenge by mortgagors of the designation of an alternative index for the determination of interest rates on ARM loans or the impact of any adverse outcome on the yields for the related certificates backed by ARM loans currently using LIBOR indices.

-Under certain circumstances, each mortgage loan in the pool permits reamortization of principal after a partial prepayment of principal, which may reduce the monthly distributions on the certificates, affecting your vield.
+Under certain circumstances, each mortgage loan in the pool permits reamortization of principal after a partial prepayment of principal, which may reduce the monthly distributions on the certificates, affecting your yield.